 6 |

-Operator Acknowledgment |
+Operator acknowledgment |

 If the SafetyConsumers makes a transition to fail-safe substitute values requiring operator acknowledgment “frequently”, this is an indication that a check of the installation (for example electromagnetic interference), network traffic load, or transmission quality is required.
-It shall be mentioned in the manual that it is potentially unsafe to simply omit these checks.“Frequently” in this context is defined as
+It shall be mentioned in the manual that it is potentially unsafe to simply omit these checks.“Frequently” in this context is defined as –more than once per day in SIL 2 and SIL 3 applications –more than once per week in SIL 4 applications |

 |